 I sat outside the building, my quivering hand resting on my lips.
 My stomach was filled with a million butterflies.
 My thoughts were absent as I stared from a distance.

-Courage was not something I was feeling at this moment.
+Bravery was not something I was feeling at this moment.
 I watched as complete strangers came and went from the massive building where, each week, I would be spending more time than at my own home.

 My heart didn’t want to open the car door.
 I wanted to turn around and drive.